-Nice practical presentation, showing how design can incrementally evolve, from what would basically be spaghetti code, into a proper modular and scalable middleware-style architecture.
+Nice practical presentation.
+It showed how design can incrementally evolve, from what would basically be spaghetti code, into a proper modular and scalable middleware-style architecture.
 While a good start, I would have hoped to see a deeper dive into this style, because where it stopped it felt like it just scratched the surface.

 Microservices gone wrong – Anthony Ferrara

 Although this was just a public retrospective of a specific project, which maybe will not resonate with everyone, for me and the work we do at ottonova, there were still a couple of valuable lessons to take home: